-The word corporation is derived from Latin corpus, meaning body.
+The word corporation is derived from the Latin corpus, meaning body.
 In other words, a corporation is a body authorized to function as a distinct entity and recognized as so in the law.
 The most distinct feature of a corporation is that it protects its founders from personal liability.

 Breaking Down an Incorporation

 Let’s look at the breakdown of how to incorporate a business to fully understand the process without experiencing any mistakes during the process.

 Incorporation is simply the act of registering your company as a corporation.

 Corporations are controlled by three key parties: the executives, stockholders and directors.
 Stockholders become a part of the corporation by purchasing shares of the company.
 They’re also tasked with choosing the board of directors and deciding on crucial policy matters.

 The board of directors is then responsible for appointing different officers.
 These include individuals such as the chief financial officer and the chief executive officer.

 If you’re considering incorporating your business, familiarize yourself with the two main types of corporations: S-corps and C-corps.

 The C-corp is the standard corporation, while the S-corp arranges a special tax status with the IRS.

 S-corps are so named because they are regarded as “pass-through entities” in Subchapter S of the Internal Revenue Code.
 Simply put, s-corps businesses don’t get taxed.
 Instead, their income is recorded as the owner’s personal tax returns.